 We take our responsibility to offer educational and professional opportunities equitably to all qualified persons seriously.
 Through our curriculum, programs, and services, we seek to provide understanding and supportive interaction among diverse population groups, respecting individuals’ personal values and ideals.

 Located in the lower level of Central Complex, The Dwelling is a safe space to celebrate the cultural diversity of MVNU students and to foster intercultural learning and dialogue.
 Throughout the year, events are held here to celebrate and educate on various cultures that make up our connected world.

 Diversity Leadership Scholars and Mentoring Program

 The Dwelling Multicultural Resource Room

-- Tavaris Taylor - Chair, Director of Intercultural Life
+- Tavaris Taylor - Chair, Assistant Vice President for Intercultural Engagement and Learning, Director of Intercultural Life

 - Dr. Stephen P Metcalfe- Professor of Education